HDCVLab/Deep-Dense-Multi-scale-Network-for-Snow-Removal/README.md

-# **Deep Dense Multi-scale Network for Snow Removal Using Semantic and Geometric Priors**
+# **Deep Dense Multi-scale Network for Snow Removal Using Semantic and Depth Priors**
-This project provides source code for paper: ***Deep Dense Multi-scale Network for Snow Removal Using Semantic and Geometric Priors***
+This project provides source code for paper: ***Deep Dense Multi-scale Network for Snow Removal Using Semantic and Depth Priors***

 ## **Pre-works**